 How to Describe Elements and Principles of Art

 Art is a visual language.
 Just as spoken and written languages have alphabets, words, and grammar rules, art has its own set of basic units and principles.
 Known as the elements and principles of art, these are the fundamental building blocks that artists use to create their work.
-By understanding these elements and principles, we can enrich our ability to perceive, appreciate, and describe art.
+Understanding these elements and principles enriches our ability to perceive, appreciate, and describe art.

 Describing Elements of Art